Yoga Poses to Release Trauma in Hips and Support Emotional Healing

 According to Peter Levine, founder of Somatic Experiencing, trauma lives in your nervous system.
 When your body experiences something overwhelming and can't complete its natural survival responses, fight, flight, or freeze, that activation gets stuck.

 Your hips are major players in those survival movements.
 Running away from danger.
 Kicking to defend yourself.
 Curling up small to protect your vital organs.
-When those responses get interrupted or suppressed, your hip area can become a place where that unfinished energy settles.

 This is why hip openers can feel so loaded.
 Your body remembers.